Patient Instructions - Mammogram

 After your Mammogram

-A radiologist will view the films along with Computer Aided Detection (CAD), which provides the radiologist with a method to “double check” your mammogram films.
+A radiologist will view the images along with Computer Aided Detection (CAD), which provides the radiologist with a method to “double check” your mammogram images.

 If you are having a routine mammogram, the Breast Center staff will notify you by letter of your mammogram results in 3-5 days.

 You may get a phone call if additional films are needed.
 Please keep in mind that further work up DOES NOT mean cancer, it simply means there has been a change that needs additional imaging.
 (This could be something as simple as a cyst).